Euro zone battle moves to the pitch as Germany play Greece

 The match, played out in a city rebuilt in grand Hanseatic style from the ruins of World War Two, pits two nations against each other whose ties have rarely been so sour, so bristling.

 “Bye-bye Greeks, we can’t rescue you today!”
-Germany’s top-selling Bild proclaimed on its front page in the colors of the Greek flag.
+Germany’s top-selling Bild proclaimed on its front page in the colours of the Greek flag.

 “Bankrupt THEM,” blared leading Greek paper Sport Day.